-- Support the development of partnership management and resource mobilization tracking systems;
+- Support in creating partnership management and resource mobilization tracking mechanisms;

 - Participate in pre-assignment online training;

-- Co-develop an e-volunteer work plan with the partner organization and country office using WUSC volunteer work plan template;
+- Co-develop an E-volunteer work plan using WUSC volunteer work plan template;

 - Participate in organizational and project improvement activities such as surveys, assessments and learning/planning sessions;

-- Experience working or volunteering with an international non-profit program and/or in partnership development;
+- Experience working with a membership organization, international non-profit program and/or partnership development;

 - Ability to work independently as part of a remote working group;